FBI cart away possible evidence from Gabby Petito's fiancé's home as the search for him continues - Local News 8

 There has been other evidence of tension between the two.

-CNN obtained a 9-1-1 audio recording from the Grand County Sheriff’s Office in Moab, Utah, in which a caller reports what he called a ‘domestic dispute’ between the couple.
+CNN obtained a 911 audio recording from the Grand County Sheriff’s Office in Moab, Utah, in which a caller reports what he called a “domestic dispute” between a couple.

-The caller described Laundrie slapping her and continuing to hit her until they got into their car and drove off, according to the audio.
+The caller described a man slapping a woman and continuing to hit her until they got into their car and drove off in a white van with a Florida license plate, according to the audio.

-Although the two are described in a police report as getting into a physical fight following an argument, “both the male and female reported they are in love and engaged to be married and desperately didn’t wish to see anyone charged with a crime,” Officer Eric Pratt wrote in the report.
+Although the Petito and Laundrie are described in a police report as getting into a physical fight following an argument, “both the male and female reported they are in love and engaged to be married and desperately didn’t wish to see anyone charged with a crime,” Officer Eric Pratt wrote in the report.

 At the suggestion by police, the couple separated for the night, the report said, which described Petito as “confused and emotional.”